 Making the computer read out text aloud can be useful in several situations.
-The most obvious is as a aid for blind people but it can also be helpful if you cannot look at the computer screen at that moment.
+The most obvious is as an aid for blind or visually impaired people, but it can also be helpful if you cannot look at the computer screen all the time.

 Speak It was a very popular Firefox add-on.
 It is listed to be compatible with Firefox 2 only at the official Mozilla homepage but a user changed the compatibility of the add-on and made it compatible with Firefox 3 as well.